-For a short moment I thought that I should really focus on learning more French but after two weeks I neglected that thought.
+For a short moment, I thought that I should focus on learning more French but after two weeks I neglected that thought.
 I shouldn’t stop learning Japanese just because it would be more simple to learn or perfect another European language.
 It’s always been my dream to understand simple, conversational Japanese on a basic level and that is a goal which one really can achieve.
-While reading different manga the Kanji were always some kind of a problem.
+While reading different manga the Kanji was always some kind of a problem.
 Sometimes more, sometimes less.
-But I reflected about my japanese skills today and came to the conclusion that I should focus on learning some Kanji.
-And really learn them with their on yomi and kun yomi readings.
+But I reflected on my Japanese skills today and concluded that I should focus on learning some Kanji.
+And learn them with their on Yomi and kun yomi readings.

 A friend of mine always spoke so highly of WaniKani a website by the mighty tofugu-team who already made a virtual textbook called textfugu.
 Their new site should make learning kanji and vocabulary a breeze.
-I already had a quick look around WaniKani a few month back when I was still using the Heisig method for learning kanji and came to the conclusion that WaniKani is practically a rehashed, more polished version of Heisig.
+I already had a quick look around WaniKani a few months back when I was still using the Heisig method for learning kanji and concluded that WaniKani is practically a rehashed, more polished version of Heisig.
 But I was so wrong.
 WaniKani is far more than that.
 You have to input each word or radical by yourself which makes the memorizing process even more intense.
 Sounds silly but I think it’s a really big thing.
-Apart from that you learn the different readings and actual vocabulary for the learned Kanji which is oh so important.
+Apart from that, you learn the different readings and actual vocabulary for the learned Kanji which is oh so important.